Cla Meredith

-Olise Cla Meredith III (/ˈkleɪ/; born June 4, 1983), nicknamed "The Claw," is a former Major League Baseball relief pitcher.
-He played for the Boston Red Sox, San Diego Padres, and Baltimore Orioles.
+Olise Cla Meredith III (/ˈkleɪ/; born June 4, 1983), nicknamed "the Claw", is a former professional baseball relief pitcher.
+He played in Major League Baseball (MLB) for the Boston Red Sox, San Diego Padres, and Baltimore Orioles.

 Collegiate career

 Meredith attended Virginia Commonwealth University and played on their baseball team.
 Meredith was used almost exclusively as a reliever.
 He put up his best numbers in 2003, going 6-0 with a school record 1.19 ERA, which was 2nd best in the NCAA Division I. Meredith posted 8 saves that year, with 70 strikeouts, and only 16 walks.
 He is also VCU's all time ERA leader at 2.52.

 Professional career

 Boston Red Sox

 Meredith was drafted in the 6th round (185th overall) 2004 Major League Baseball draft by the Boston Red Sox after his junior year at VCU.
 He started his pro career with their Single-A affiliate the Augusta GreenJackets.
 In 13 games, he gave up no runs and saved six games, while striking out 18 and walking three.

 He was promoted to Sarasota of the Florida State League after his performance in Augusta and put up a 0-2 record with a 2.20 ERA in 16 games with 12 saves, 16 strikeouts and only three walks.
 In 2005, he pitched 15 innings over 12 games for the Portland Sea Dogs without giving up an earned run, striking out 12 while walking three.

 He made his major league debut on May 8, 2005 against Seattle.
 Meredith walked two batters before allowing a grand slam to Richie Sexson.